 ENG11 English for Business II

 English for Business II is the second course of English as an elective subject.
 It provides a very good basis for communicating effectively in professional settings where the common language is English.
 The foucs is on terminology and professional communication.
 The course is closely related to other courses in the NHH bachelor programme and is tailor-made for those who wish to communicate business-related knowledge in English.
 The course consists of two main components: Business topics and Activities.
-The Business topics comprise the following: The economy of the UK and the US, Banking, Financial markets, Corporate finance, Business cycles and government intervention, and Language, business and culture.
-Activities comprise case, presentations and negotiations.
+The Business topics comprise the following: UK/US trade, economy and society, Banking, Financial markets, Corporate finance, Business cycles and government intervention, and Language, business and culture.
+Activities comprise e.g. case, presentations and negotiations.